logiclord/epubReader/README.md

 epubReader
 ==========
 epubReader is a standalone fluid infusion component.
 This project is about implementing a web based ePub reader component based on open web technologies for infusion framework.
-Final ePub reader developed will be screen reader accessible utilizing tools for customizing user experience.
+Current version of ePub reader developed is a accessible screen reader  utilizing tools for customizing user experience.
 Having a highly customizable reading experience on the web will contribute to a growing number of new learning tools in the educational domain.
 It is finalized version of Google Summer of Code 2012 Project for Inclusive Design Institute.